Britain's FTSE edges back despite 11 bln stg fund merger

 losses in the broader European index.

-and holding at a 15-month high on news of a merger with mid-cap
+after hitting a 15-month high in early trading on news of a

 The funds, seeking synergies and cost savings to fight back